Backlash: The Undeclared War Against American Women: Part One – Myths and Flashbacks

-Consisting of two chapters (2 & 3), this portion documents the unsubstantiated statistics that form the backdrop of myths about women being more unhappy in their lives now.
+Consisting of two chapters (2 & 3), this portion documents the statistics that form the backdrop of myths about women being more unhappy in their lives now.
 Faludi presents counter-evidence to several media myths which include: that there is a shortage of potential spouses for women; that new no-fault divorce laws are negatively affecting women's finances; that professional and career women are increasingly infertile and have more mental illnesses than their non-working counterparts; and that working women's reliance on daycare subjects their children to permanent adverse effects academically, socially and emotionally.
 Faludi shows that none of these are true.